hollai465/FinalProject/README.md

 Download app.py and all .csv files, making sure they are in the same file.
 In your terminal, navigate to the folder with the files and run the command streamlit run app.py.

-Alternatively, the visualization can be accessed here: https://visualizationredesign-az3nrfsd589rbvs8djehyb.streamlit.app/